Manevychi: Football club Legia Warsaw

 In March 1916 the Polish Legion soldiers, which were stationed in the forests under the village, created the first football team in the Polish Army, giving it the name "Legion's Team" (Drużyna Legionowa).
 In autumn of 1916 it was transferred to Warsaw.
 On 31 July 1922, the team was reorganized as Legia Warsaw.
 Legia Warsaw is one of the best clubs in the history of the Polish football.

 Economy

 In Manevychi there are a bricks plant, a state woodworking enterprise, and a private sawmill.
 There is a Ukrainian-Polish joint venture engaged in mushrooms and berries harvesting and exporting them to EU countries.
 Economic relations with Poland are being developed.

 Population

-According to the latest National Census (2012), Manevychi's population is 10.550 people.
+According to the 2022 estimate, Manevychi's population is 11,725 people.

 The vast majority of the population are Ukrainians; the number of other nationalities is small.

 As for the language of the population, the majority of the population according to the National Census of 2001 consider the Ukrainian language as their native language.